dblock/code.dblock.org/_posts/2015/2015-04-28-slack-bot-real-time-messaging-api-integration-tutorial.markdown

 ![]({{ site.url }}/images/posts/2015/2015-04-28-slack-bot-real-time-messaging-api-integration-tutorial/hi.png)

-### Turning GameBot into an App
+### Turning Gamebot into an App

-I turned GameBot into a runnable app with some bells and whistles at [github.com/dblock/slack-gamebot](https://github.com/dblock/slack-gamebot).
+I turned Gamebot into a runnable app with some bells and whistles at [github.com/dblock/slack-gamebot](https://github.com/dblock/slack-gamebot).

 ### Update: Bot Framework and Integration with Rails